-As of the close of business on August 17, 2016, 1,497,959 shares of common stock were issued and outstanding.
+As of the close of business on August 15, 2017, 1,523,791 shares of common stock were issued and outstanding.
 The common stock is our only class of securities entitled to vote, each share being entitled to one non-cumulative vote.

 How many votes are needed to approve each proposal?
 The Company has adopted a majority voting policy for the election of directors.
-Each director will be elected by the vote of a majority of the votes cast, meaning that the number of shares voted "for" a director's election exceeds 50% of the number of votes cast with respect to that director's election, and includes votes to withhold authority but excludes abstentions and broker non-votes with respect to that director's election; provided that in the event the number of nominees exceeds the number of directors to be elected, such as in the case of a contested election, the directors shall be elected by the vote of a plurality of the votes properly cast at the annual meeting.
-The approval of the measure to ratify our independent auditors requires the affirmative vote of the holders of a majority of the voting power of our common stock that are present in person or by proxy at the annual meeting.
+Each director will be elected by the vote of a majority of the votes cast, meaning that the number of shares voted "for" a director's election exceeds 50% of the number of votes cast with respect to that director's election, and includes votes to withhold authority; provided that in the event the number of nominees exceeds the number of directors to be elected, such as in the case of a contested election, the directors shall be elected by the vote of a plurality of the votes properly cast at the annual meeting.
+Abstentions and broker non-votes will not be treated as votes cast and therefore have no effect on the proposal.
+The approval of the measure to ratify our independent auditors requires the affirmative vote of a majority of the votes cast at the annual meeting.
+Abstentions and broker non-votes will not be treated as votes cast and therefore have no effect on the proposal.